 The American movement under Archbishop Francis, as well as the units of the Old Catholic Church in England, Australia, Canada, unoccupied France and South America, comprise with the following church what is known as the Orthodox-Old Catholic union--The Old Catholic Church in Poland (Archbishop Jan Michael Kowalski, Felicianow, Bodzanow), The Old Catholic Church in France (Bishop Mary Mark Fatoine, Nantes).
 The Old Catholic Church in Lituania (Bishop Felix Taluba, Kaunas), The Old Catholic Church in Yugoslavia (Bishop Marko Kalogjero, Zagreb), The Old Catholic Church in Czechoslovakia (Archbishop Savvatios, Prague), The Old Catholic Church in Portugal and the Azores (Bishop Antono Rodriguez, Lisbon).
 In all these churches the usual temporal dignities and appointments of ecclesiastical superiors are voluntarily relinquished for a common life with the lesser clergy and the laity.
 An evangelical spirit dominates the traditional expression of Catholic worship, the greatest distinguishment is considered to be that earned by the hard labor of one’s hands in work dedicated wholly to the Glory of God.

-© ® 2000 - 2020 All intellectual property rights of this website are copyrighted and owned by Florentino C. Factor.
+© ® 2000 - 2023 All intellectual property rights of this website are copyrighted and owned by Florentino C. Factor.
 Items provided on this website may be downloaded for personal use only.
-Catholic Church of America, 5417 Blinding Lights Street, North Las Vegas, Nevada 89081 (858) 522-0072
+Catholic Church of America, 4135 Iowa Street, #9, North San Diego, California 92104 858-522-0072

 Back to Home Page